 Poor delineation of tools and screen elements can confuse the eye

 Tiny icons require overly precise cursor movement

 For sheer capabilities, this program almost matches Logic.
-The project/album mastering module alone is almost worth the price of admission alone, and for $15 a month, you can ignore that “almost”.
+The project/album mastering module is worth the price of admission alone, and for $15 a month under the new Sphere rental option, you can ignore that “almost”.
 The new Show page will interest those performing live with the aid of a computer.
 An excellent DAW, though parts of the the interface suffer from information overload.

 Presonus has also unveiled Sphere: an online service that delivers the entirety of the company’s music software portfolio as well as storage and collaborative feature for a remarkably affordable $15 a month.
 Even if you’re a diehard user of another DAW, that warrants a serious look at a very powerful suite of music tools.